-Consumer Protection Bureau Aims To Roll Back Rules For Payday Lending
+Consumer Protection Bureau Aims To Roll Back Rule For Payday Lending

 "The people in power have chosen to side with payday lenders over consumers," said Kyle Herrig, senior adviser to the consumer advocacy group Allied Progress.

-Herrig said the payday rule under discussion was written after five years of research including examining millions of loan records.
+Herrig said the payday rule under discussion was written after five years of research that included examining millions of loan records.

 "That research concluded the ability-to-repay standard was critical to protecting consumers from falling into the debt trap," Herrig said.